Workshop 5: Bridging Digital Inequalities and Challenges in Multicultural Societies

 Suggested compromises

-Focus on empowering users, local media, and civil society as an alternative to government regulation of social media
+Focus on empowering users, media, and civil society rather than waiting for government regulation in contexts where regulatory solutions are not feasible

 Thought provoking comments